haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 `winget install Git.Git`
 will do the trick.

-As we´re just talking about software: I strongly recommend to install Visual Studio code, as it streamlines the whole git thing.
+As we´re just talking about software: I strongly recommend to install **Visual Studio Code**, as it streamlines the whole Editing and git stuff.

 `winget install Microsoft.VisualStudioCode`

 You need to tell git who you are.